DFE-Digital/conversions-design-history/app/posts/apply-to-become-academy/glossary-list/glossary-full-list.md

 ## P

-Pre and post HTB
+Pre and post headteacher board (HTB)
 : There are two stages to our conversion service.
 Pre HTB is everything that happens from when the school sends in their application form up until the HTB meeting.

 Post HTB is everything that happens from when the conversion gets approved at HTB up until when the school converts to an academy.
 The whole process can take up to 6 months.